 I want these for my exhibition layout.
 Both because they add to the atmosphere and because nature sounds and their therapeutic effect boosts the relaxation I get from the layout.
 The benefits of nature sounds are explained here.

 Specifically, I want a countryside soundscape. with he babbling water sound for the river and bird song matching the woodland back scene.

-In days of old, this was achieved via tapes or CDs and there are still a few businesses offering environmental sound tracks for model railways on CD.
+In the days of old, this was achieved via tapes or CDs and there are still a few businesses offering environmental soundtracks for model railways on CD.
 Greenfrog in the US in particular springs to mind.

-But there are more capable modern offerings, with small many varieties of small circuit board cable to computer sound files, such as the ubiquitous MP3 music file.
+But there are more capable modern offerings, with small many varieties of small circuit board cables to computer sound files, such as the ubiquitous MP3 music file.

 My first thought was to use one of the cheap greeting cards that play a ditty when opened.
 If you spend a little time on eBay etc, it’s possible to find versions that can be loaded with your own music.

-I’ve used these before and once the mechanism to activate the sound on card opening is replaced and a louder speaker are fitted they’re quite effective.
-The downside is the limited onboard onboard memory can’t store long sound clips, typically 30 seconds, they’re designed for a quick birthday song after all.
+I’ve used these before and once the mechanism to activate the sound on the card opening is replaced and a louder speaker is fitted they’re quite effective.
+The downside is the limited onboard memory can’t store long sound clips, typically 30 seconds, they’re designed for a quick birthday song after all.